Ranxin2023/pentagram_Ranxin/README.md

 - [API Routes](#api-routes)
 - [Acknowledgements](#acknowledgements)

+## Introduction
+Pentagram Image Generator is an AI-powered web application that transforms your imagination into stunning visuals.
+By leveraging the powerful Stable Diffusion model, users can input text descriptions to generate highly realistic images in just seconds.
+This project integrates cutting-edge technologies like Next.js for the frontend, a Modal-based backend for running the AI model, and seamless local image storage to deliver a smooth and user-friendly experience.

+Whether you're an artist seeking inspiration, a developer exploring the capabilities of AI, or simply someone curious about the power of text-to-image generation, this project is built to spark creativity and showcase the future of artificial intelligence.
 ## Features
 - Accepts text prompts and generates images using AI.
 - Stores generated images locally in the file system.
 - Displays the generated images on the webpage.
 - Handles user input validation and error management.

+## Tech Used
+- **Frontend:** React, Next.js, Tailwind CSS
+- **Backend:** Node.js, Express
+- **AI Model:** Stable Diffusion (via Modal)
+- **Dependencies:** FastAPI, PyTorch, Diffusers, @vercel/blob

 ## Getting Started

-First, clone the GitHub repository:
+1. Clone the GitHub repository:

 ```bash
 git clone https://github.com/team-headstart/pentagram.git
 ```

-Then, navigate to the project directory:
+2. navigate to the project directory:

 ```bash
 cd pentagram
 ```

-Then, install the dependencies:
+3. install the dependencies:

 ```bash
 npm install
 ```
+4. Register for Modal
+5. Run the modal code to generate modals

-Run the development server:
+6. Run the development server:

 ```bash
 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Tasks